gaak99/oxly/README.md

 # Intro
 oxly uses the Dropbox API to auto-merge Dropbox file revisions with a git-like cli.

-It's geared toward the Orgzly Android app and Emacs users -- especially for merge conflict resolution -- but many of the features can be used for general Dropbox revision groking.
+Though much of this README is geared toward Orgzly/Emacs usage many of the features can be used for general Dropbox revision groking.

 You can edit and save the same file simultaneously on two Dropbox clients -- usually Emacs/laptop and Orgzly/mobile -- and then later run oxly on laptop to view/diff/merge/push revisions.